Jonathas-Conceicao/IPPD/Exercises-cap-3/exercicios.md

 0s output first, then process 1s, and so on.
 #### Resposta
 Reposta: [3.4_exercicio.c](3.4_exercicio.c)

+### Exercício 3.6
+#### Questão
+Suppose comm\_sz = 4 and suppose that x is a vector with n = 14 components.
+a.
+How would the components of x be distributed among the processes in a program that used a block distribution?
+b.
+How would the components of x be distributed among the processes in a program that used a cyclic distribution?
+c.
+How would the components of x be distributed among the processes in a program that used a block-cyclic distribution with blocksize b = 2?
+You should try to make your distributions general so that they could be used regardless of what comm\_sz and n are.
+You should also try to make your distributions “fair” so that if q and r are any two processes, the difference between the number of components assigned to q and the number of components assigned to r is as small as possible.
+#### Resposta
+a.
+Os elementos seriam distribuídos em blocos sequenciais com algum processo recebendo o resto da divisão, ex:
+	- comm\_sz 0 <- n = [0, 1, 2, 3, 4]
+	- comm\_sz 1 <- n = [5, 6, 7]
+	- comm\_sz 2 <- n = [8, 9, 10]
+	- comm\_sz 3 <- n = [11 12, 13]
+b.
+Os elementos seriam distribuídos de maneira intercalada, ex:
+	- comm\_sz 0 <- n = [0, 4, 8, 12, 13]
+	- comm\_sz 1 <- n = [1, 5, 9]
+	- comm\_sz 2 <- n = [2, 6, 10]
+	- comm\_sz 3 <- n = [3, 7, 11]
+c.
+Os processos receberiam um ou mais blocos sequenciais de tamanho 2, ex:
+	- comm\_sz 0 <- n = [0, 1, 8, 9]
+	- comm\_sz 1 <- n = [2, 3, 10, 11]
+	- comm\_sz 2 <- n = [4, 5, 12, 13]
+	- comm\_sz 3 <- n = [6, 7]

+### Exercício 3.7
+#### Questão
+What do the various MPI collective functions do if the communicator contains single process?
+#### Resposta
+A primitivas coletivas de MPI funcionam mesmo se na execução houver apenas um processo, já que o requisito principal dessas primitivas é que sejam chamadas de maneira equivalente em todos os processos.

 <!-- ### Exercício x.x -->
 <!-- #### Questão -->